 The American Psychological Association (APA) has developed a list of empirically supported treatments for PTSD.
-They divide them strongly recommended treatments and conditionally recommended treatments, based on how convincing the research is to support them.
+They divide them into strongly recommended treatments and conditionally recommended treatments, based on how convincing the research is to support them.

-Strongly recommended treatments for PTSD include several versions of cognitive behavioural therapy (CBT) including Prolonged Cognitive Processing Therapy (CPT).
-Exposure (PE) and Conditionally recommended treatments including Eye Movement Desensitization and Reprocessing Therapy (EMDR), Narrative Exposure Therapy, and medication.
+Strongly recommended treatments for PTSD include several versions of cognitive behavioural therapy (CBT) including Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT).
+Conditionally recommended treatments including Eye Movement Desensitization and Reprocessing Therapy (EMDR), Narrative Exposure Therapy, and medication.

 An interactive or media element has been excluded from this version of the text.
-You can view it online https://openpress.usask.ca/abnormalpsychology/wp-Link: admin/admin-ajax.php?action=h5p\embed&id=8
+You can view it online

+Link: https://openpress.usask.ca/abnormalpsychology/wp-admin/admin-ajax.php?action=h5p_embed&id=8

-CHAPTER 7: ADHD AND RELATED BEHAVIOUR DISORDERS IN CHILDHOOD
+CHAPTER 7: ADHD AND Related Behaviour Disorders in Childhood